James Maria Wainaina Kungu: Background and education

-He was born on 23 December 1956, at Ngenya, Diocese of Nyeri, Nyeri County, Kenya.
+He was born on 23 December 1956, at Ngenya, Kiambu County, in the Metropolitan Archdiocese of Nairobi, Kenya.
 He studied philosophy at the St. Augustine Major Seminary in Mabanga, in the Roman Catholic Diocese of Bungoma from 1978 until 1980.
 He then studied Theology at the St. Thomas Aquinas Seminary in Nairobi, in the Catholic Archdiocese of Nairobi from 1980 until 1984.
 He studied at the Pontifical University of Saint Anselm in Padua, Italy from 1996, graduating in 2001 with a Licentiate of Sacred Theology.

 Priest

 He was ordained a priest of the Archdiocese of Nyeri on 15 December 1984.
 On 5 December 2002, he was Incardinated priest of Nyahururu Diocese, Kenya.
 He served in several roles as priest including as: